About the Artist

 From 2004 – 2008 she transformed her 1,600 sq. ft. living space into an installation that explored and challenged the meanings of “home” and “homelessness” through her project Home 1996-2008.

-Wilson is also a core organizer of CAPITALISM IS OVER!
+Wilson is a core organizer of CAPITALISM IS OVER!
 If You Want It, a project she co-founded with Cheryl Meeker, Amy Berk, Andy Cox, Eliza Barrios, and Maw Shein Win in 2010.
 CAPITALISM IS OVER! is an ongoing movement of interruptions/actions by artists from around the world in response to the need for a fundamental shift in our approach to Capitalism and the negative impact it has on the environment, health, and wellbeing of all.
+The status quo is not sustainable.
+The title of the project references John and Yoko’s “War is Over if You Want It” campaign of the late ’60′s – in the spirit that capitalism is our war of today.
+The title also reflects how these phenomena are based in our minds and rely on our buy-in to function.
+Capitalism is not a law of nature.
+Humans created the system, it no longer works for the majority of the world, and it can be replaced.

 Wilson received her BFA from the University of Oregon and an MFA from the San Francisco Art Institute.
-Her work has been exhibited at the Oakland Museum, Museum of Craft and Folk Art (S.F.), Yerba Buena Center for the Arts, the San Francisco Museum of Modern Art, Southern Exposure, Montalvo Art Center, Intersection for the Arts, The Luggage Store, the San Francisco Arts Commission, Sun Valley Center for the Arts (ID), Stephen Wirtz Gallery (S.F.)
-Tinlark Gallery (Los Angeles, CA) thirtyninehotel (Honolulu, HI), Green Papaya (Manila), Print It!
+Her work has been exhibited at the Oakland Museum, Museum of Craft and Folk Art (S.F.), Yerba Buena Center for the Arts, the San Francisco Museum of Modern Art, Southern Exposure, Montalvo Art Center, Skyline College (San Bruno, CA), Intersection for the Arts, The Luggage Store, Meridian Gallery, the San Francisco Arts Commission, Overture Center for the Arts (Madison, WI), Sun Valley Center for the Arts (ID), Maude Kerns Art Center (Eugene, OR), Harvard Kennedy School (Cambridge, MA), Stephen Wirtz Gallery (S.F.)
+Tinlark Gallery (Los Angeles, CA) thirtyninehotel (Honolulu, HI), Lazarides Gallery (London), Green Papaya (Manila), Print It!
 (Barcelona), and LIP (Yogyakarta).
 She has created public projects in the San Francisco Bay Area, Tokyo, Japan; Yogyakarta & Bali, Indonesia; Jaipur, India, and Manila Philippines.
 Wilson is a recipient of grant awards from the Gunk Foundation, Artadia, the Asian Cultural Council, the Ford Foundation, the San Francisco Foundation, the Zellerbach Family Foundation, and the San Francisco Art Commission.

 For the past 10 years much of my work has addressed the need for a fundamental shift from free-market Capitalism that puts profit before all else and negatively impacts the environment, health, and wellbeing of all.
 We’re all active and/or passive participants in Capitalism.
 However, it’s not helpful to approach the existing system from a place of polarity - either you live completely off the grid or you’re a Capitalist.
 I’m interested in creative forms of engagement for provoking deeper considerations of these issues.
 Influences include philosopher and activist Cornel West, environmentalist Vandana Shiva, cultural critic and historian Thomas Frank, activist Angela Davis, journalist and social activist Dorothy Day, economist, Raj Patel, social activist Naomi Klein, philosopher Judith Butler, economist Richard D. Wolff, and the Marxist political economist David Harvey.